 This Easter Sunday, United Methodists and other Christians around the world will hear that account in John 20:1-18.
 The passage features Mary Magdalene's tearful conversation with a man she first mistakes for a gardener but ultimately recognizes as the risen Savior.

-The Rev. Sanford "Sandy" Brown, senior pastor of First United Methodist Church in Seattle, is among the clergy who plan to preach on these verses from the lectionary.
+The Rev. Sanford "Sandy" Brown, senior pastor of First United Methodist Church in Seattle, is among the clergy who has preached on these verses from the lectionary.
 He has a doctorate in gender and spirituality.

 Brown said it's significant that the four Gospels agree that women remained with Jesus during the Crucifixion and that women — particularly Mary Magdalene — discovered the empty tomb.
 Given women's often debased place in first-century society, Brown said, these accounts tell Christians something important about Jesus' ministry.